rcsb/mmtf/spec.md

 *Decoding*: First, run-length decode the input array of 32-bit signed integers into a second array of 32-bit signed integers.
 Finally apply delta decoding to the second array, which can be done in-place, to create the output array of 32-bit signed integers.

-*Description*: List of sequence indices that point into the sequence `String` of the entity (from the `entityList` field) associated with the group.
-One entry for each group (residue).
-Set to `-1` when a group entry is has no associated entity/sequence given, for example water molecules.
+*Description*: List of indices that point into the `sequence` property of an entity object in the [entityList](entitylist) field that is associated with the chain the group belongs to (i.e. the index of the chain is included in the `chainIndexList` of the entity).
+There is one entry for each group (residue).
+It must be set to `-1` when a group entry has no associated entity (and thus no sequence), for example water molecules.

 *Example*: